Hereunder we explain how to proceed when:

 Results and possible errors

-In case the program reports mistakes (absence of accounts or others), the import operation probably needs to be cancelled and the matches need to be completed;then repeat the import operation.
+If the program reports mistakes (absence of accounts or others), the import operation probably needs to be canceled, complete the pairing and then repeat the import operation.

 The program, confronted with different charts of accounts, cannot automatically do extensive verifications and guarantee that all the data have been imported and grouped correctly.